JSON to XML Converter — Free Online

 About JSON to XML Conversion

 JSON to XML is the conversion that bridges authoring formats and distribution formats.
 JSON is good at one job, XML is good at another, and most knowledge work involves moving content from one to the other and back.
 FileChange handles JSON to XML entirely in your browser — your document content is read locally, the conversion happens on your own CPU, and the resulting XML downloads straight to your device.
 Nothing leaves your machine, which matters when the document contains personal information, client work, financial data, or anything else you would not want sitting in someone else's log files.
+JSON and XML are both ways to represent structured, hierarchical data — converting between them re-encodes the same tree using a different syntax.
+Keys and values become tagged elements, so an object with a "name" field turns into a name element rather than a quoted key.

 Why People Convert JSON to XML

 Documents move in two directions: editable to fixed-layout (Word → PDF, HTML → PDF) and fixed-layout to editable (PDF → Word, PDF → Text).
 The first is about distribution and printing — you need the document to look identical on every device, you do not want anyone editing it accidentally, and you might want to sign it.
 The second is about reuse — you need to copy the text into another document, search across it, or feed the content into a script or database.
 JSON to XML is one of these directions, and FileChange handles it cleanly using the open-source libraries that already power similar features in browsers and OS-level tools.
+This direction usually exists to feed an older or stricter system: many enterprise tools, SOAP services, and legacy configuration formats speak XML natively and won't accept JSON.
+When a modern API hands you JSON but the consumer downstream demands XML, the conversion bridges the two worlds without you rewriting the data by hand.

 How to Convert JSON to XML Online